These Clean Eating Vegan Chocolate Dipped Cherries are super easy to make and so much better than the store-bought version.

 I normally would have made my own homemade chocolate topping using coconut oil, raw cacao butter and maple syrup, but they would have had to be kept frozen to keep the chocolate from melting and frozen cherries just aren't the same as the fresh.

 S.A.D.
-(Standard American Diet) Cella’s Chocolate Covered Cherries Candy
+(Standard American Diet) Chocolate Covered Cherries Candy

-These are made with clean ingredients and they’re vegan, gluten-free, dairy-free, nut-free, paleo-friendly and contain no refined sugar.
+This healthier version is made with clean ingredients and they're vegan, gluten-free, dairy-free, lectin-free, nut-free, paleo-friendly and contain no refined sugar.